eblade/cryptmount/README.md

 ```

 Unmount

 ```bash
 cumount [profile]
 ```

-Both will require you to give your password for sudoing.
+All of which will require you to give your password for sudoing.

 # Installation